hoytech/quadrable/README.md

 * Hash of the key, or (optionally) the key itself
 * Depth
-* Record type
+* Strand type, which is one of the following:
   * Leaf: A regular leaf value, suitable for satisfying a get or update request
   * WitnessLeaf: A leaf value, suitable for proving non-inclusion
-  * Witness: An unspecified node, suitable for proving non-inclusion
+  * WitnessEmpty: An empty sub-tree, suitable for proving non-inclusion
-* A value, the meaning of which depends on the record type:
+* Value, the meaning of which depends on the record type:
   * Leaf: The leaf value (ie the result of a get query)
-  * WitnessLeaf: The hash of the leaf value (allows to prover to create the nodeHash)
+  * WitnessLeaf: The hash of the leaf value
-  * Witness: Unused
+  * WitnessEmpty: Unused

-Note that WitnessLeaf nodes must have their keyHash and valueHash included in a proof so the verifier can hash the nodeHash.
-It is not sufficient to pass in the nodeHash, because this would allow an attacker to take the nodeHash of a branch and present it as a WitnessLeaf.
+Note that WitnessLeaf strands must have their keyHash and valueHash included in a proof so the verifier can compute the nodeHash.
+It would not be sufficient to pass in the nodeHash, because this would allow an attacker to take the nodeHash of a branch and present it as a WitnessLeaf.
 This "Leaf" could then be used to create counterfeit non-inclusion proofs for elements underneath the branch.
 For a similar reason, if future "WitnessBranch" node types are implemented, the nodeHashes of both children must be provided by the proof.

 The first thing the verifier should do is run some initial setup on each strand (although this can be done lazily on first access instead, if desired):

 * Hash the key (if key was included)
 * Compute the strand's nodeHash: If the record type is Leaf or WitnessLeaf, compute the leaf nodeHash.
-If Witness, then use the key hash directly for this
+If WitnessEmpty, then the nodeHash is [all-zeros](#sparseness)
 * Set a `merged` boolean value to `false`
 * Set a `next` index value to `i+1` where `i` is the node's index in the list, or an empty sentinel for the last strand (for example `-1`, or the index immediately following the last strand's index).
 This functions as a singly-linked list of unmerged strands